-Last week, the Business, Energy and Industrial Strategy (BEIS) Committee invited the public to come forward with suggestions on the issues the Committee should investigate over the course of this Parliament.
-This open invitation is a key opportunity for us to highlight our campaign and influence the BEIS.
+The Business, Energy and Industrial Strategy (BEIS) Committee invited the public to come forward with suggestions on the issues the Committee should investigate over the course of this Parliament.
+This open invitation "My BEIS Inquiry" is a key opportunity for us to highlight our campaign and influence the BEIS.

 1. Please outline the issue that you would like the Committee to look into (200 words)